vllrs/genomicSimulationC/Templates.md

 ## Manually select on true breeding value

 The template selection template.
-This does the exact same thing as `split_by_bv` / `break.group.by.gebv`, but using the 'custom selection method interface'.
-Hopefully this aids in understanding the concept.
+This does the exact same thing as `split_by_bv` / `break.group.by.gebv`, but using the 'custom selection method interface' of `make_group`/`make.group`.
+The following sections will show how to simulate different selection strategies using this procedure.

 <table>
 <tr><th>Task <th>genomicSimulationC (C) <th>genomicSimulation (R)